ElleeB/ElleeB.github.io/_posts/2017-10-24-its_about_time.markdown

 I got lots of answers.

-I dabled in a variety of courses on MATLAB, JavaScript, Python, and Harvard's <br>
+I dabled in a variety of courses on MATLAB, JavaScript, Python, and Harvard's <br></br>
 [CS50: Intro to Computer Science](http://online-learning.harvard.edu/course/cs50-introduction-computer-science).

 Done.
 I knew I wanted to be a computer wizard.